zetroll/BitNet/README.md

 ## Demo

-A demo of bitnet.cpp runing a BitNet b1.58 3B model on Apple M2:
+A demo of bitnet.cpp running a BitNet b1.58 3B model on Apple M2:

 https://github.com/user-attachments/assets/7f46b736-edec-4828-b809-4be780a3e5b1